HoracioSoldman/realtime-events-analytics/README.md

 - Create a Postgres Debezium connector

-    To do so, simply send a POST request to [http://localhost:8083/connectors](http://localhost:8083/connectors) via Postman or Insomnia.
+    To do so, we need to send a POST request to [http://localhost:8083/connectors](http://localhost:8083/connectors) via Postman or Insomnia.
     In the request, add the [debezium.json's](/debezium/debezium.json) content as its body.
+We should receive a 200 status.

     That request should also create two kafka topics listed in the json file (i.e streaming.public.clicks, streaming.public.transactions).

-- To check whether the connector was created, send a GET request to [http://localhost:8083/connectors](http://localhost:8083/connectors), it should return `["click-stream-connector"]`.
+- To check whether the connector was created, send a GET request to [http://localhost:8083/connectors](http://localhost:8083/connectors).
+If everything went well, the request should return the list of available connectors like `["click-stream-connector"]`.

-- Verify that the two kafka topics were also created successfully.
+- In order to verify whether the two kafka topics were also created or not, run

     ```bash
     docker exec -it kafka_container /bin/bash
     ```
-    Once inside the container, run:
+    Once inside the container, execute:
     ```bash
     /bin/kafka-topics --bootstrap-server=localhost:29092 --list
     ```